nickesc/BranchesGame/README.md

 Back in the Unity Editor, from the Projects tab, click open and find the project directory.

-Unity will begin to open the project THIS MAY TAKE SOME TIME
+Unity will begin to open the project; this may take some time.

 Enjoy!